 Expectations meet reality

 Our team was very excited about writing backend with AWS Lambda as complex things just became “a piece of cake.”
-We did believe that scaling, logging, and metrics would be solved by AWS out of the box.
+We believed that scaling, logging, and metrics would be solved by AWS out of the box.
 And adding a new service took just a few lines of code.

 Once we’ve built the initial naїve version of our API we decided to do a performance test.
 We were shocked by the results.